-Investments in associated companies and joint ventures are valued according to the equity method and carried in the consolidated financial statements.
-As the financial information from associated companies and joint ventures is in part incomplete as of the balance sheet date, the prorated transfer of results considers in part assumptions made by the management of the United Internet Group.
+Calculating the profit contribution of associated companies and joint ventures the United Internet Group.
 These assumptions concern, for example, adaptations to standard accounting and valuation methods (IAS 28.26), effects from purchase price allocations to be conducted (IAS 28.23) and the underlying period results.
 In the course of such estimations there are areas of discretion and uncertainty.